joyc3lin/cloud_db_mgmt_pooling_migrations/README.md

 ## Connection Pooling Set Up

 **GCP:**
-+ In SQL, create a new mySQL database engine
++ In SQL, create a new mySQL instance
 + Create a name and password
 + Cloud DQL edition: Enterprise
 + Preset: Sandbox